-Following on from these very successful Free Webinars, each of our speakers are offering either face-face workshops or additional more in-depth webinars on their specialist topics.
+Following on from these very successful Free Webinars in September 2020, each of our speakers are offering either face-face workshops or additional more in-depth webinars on their specialist topics.

 Visit our Upcoming Events page for full information.
 Spaces are limited - so book now to ensure your place.